-For example, if you want to verify and possibly readjust the output current of model PSI 9080-510 WR 3U which has 510 A maximum current, stated with a max. error of 0.2%, you can only do that by using a high current shunt with max.
+For example, if you want to verify and possibly readjust the output current of model PSI 9080-120 2U at the max.
+120A, which is stated with a max. error of 0.2%, you can only do that by using a suitable shunt with max.
 0.1% error or less.
 Also, when measuring such high currents, it's recommended to keep the process short, in order to avoid the shunt heating up too much.
 It's furthermore recommended to use a shunt with at least 25% reserve.